-So, to learn more about how is phishing a security threat and the importance of being vigilant about our sensitive personal information, keep reading!
+Let’s learn more about how is phishing a security threat and the importance of being vigilant when it comes to our sensitive personal information.

 Worrying Phishing Attacks Statistics (Editor’s Choice)

 - 3.4 billion phishing emails are sent every day worldwide.

 - 54.6% of all email consists of spam.

 - 25% of emails from brands consist of phishing emails.